 After we delivered the Palm, he started using it exclusively.
 Originally, he tried the on-screen soft keyboard, at one point trying out two styluses at once.
 However, he stopped using the soft keyboard because his neck got sore from continually looking up and down.
 He learned the Palm's Graffiti language and then used it for all text entry.
 He said he put the trackball aside and only used the real keyboard to turn on the computer.
-He created a Shortcutter panel to launch his favorite applications.
-In our tests, Dan was 40% slower using Remote Commander instead of the trackball, but 36% faster using Remote Commander rather than the regular keyboard.
+He created a Shortcutter panel for himself to launch his favorite applications.
+In our tests, Dan was 40% using the RemoteCommander instead of the trackball, but 36% faster using RemoteCommander rather than the regular keyboard.